leahwiley/menugine/README.md

-# menUI
+# menugine
-JavaScript-Based, data-driven, menu-rendering module for navigation and user input
+JavaScript-Based, data-driven, menu engine for navigation and user input